Diamond Mines in Canada

 Diamonds in Canada?

-The Attraction of Canadian Diamonds
+The Appeal of Canadian Diamonds

-Many diamonds that have been mined and cut in Canada are documented and have their certificate number laser-inscribed on their girdle along with a trade logo such as a maple leaf, polar bear, CanadaMark symbol, or the words "Ice on Fire".
-This inscription assures consumers of their diamond's origin, connects it to the certificate and has been a very successful marketing feature.
+Many diamonds that have been mined and cut in Canada are graded and have their certificate number laser-inscribed on their girdle along with a trade logo such as a maple leaf, polar bear, Canadamark symbol, or the words "Ice on Fire."
+These inscriptions help assure consumers of their diamond's origin, connect it to the certificate, and have been a very successful marketing feature.

 Canadian diamonds also appeal to people who are concerned about environmental and human rights issues.
 They are produced from diamond mines that have some of the world's highest environmental standards.
 In addition, the proceeds of the mines go to legitimate companies instead of groups who have obtained the diamonds through forced labor, theft or other exploitation.
 The certification process allows the stones to be tracked from mine through manufacturing, wholesaling and to the retail consumer.

 Compared to rough produced in other parts of the world, the diamonds produced from Canadian mines are of a very high quality, which supports a high average price per carat.
 This is a tremendous advantage for Canadian mining companies.

 A small number of colored diamonds have been produced in Canada.
 Occasional yellow diamonds are found at Diavik, and a few rare pinks have been found at Victor.
 A surprising number of fancy orange and fancy yellow diamonds have been recovered from bulk samples collected at the Naujaat Project in Nunavut (see accompanying video).

 In recent years, Canada has been one of the top three diamond-producing countries in the world on the basis of carats produced.
 The Diavik and EKATI mines are expected to close during the next few years.
 Hopefully, new mines at Gahcho Kué, Renard, and Chidliak will help Canada remain one of the world's leading producers of gem-quality diamonds.